gurkanctn/Friendly-Robot/README.md

 # Easy-Robot-1
 Friendly Home Robot

+OBJECTIVE:

-This rep contains,
+This rep will contain,

-1) conceptual design elements for the Robot (hardware, software, server - terminal, interfaces)
+1) some conceptual design elements for the Easy-Robot (hardware, software, server - terminal, interfaces)

-2) pseudo-code for behavior and actions of the Robot
+2) Some pseudo-code for behavior and actions of the Robot

+3) some other ideas...